cormac/vim-config/README.markdown

 Vim Configuration
 =================

 This is the vim configuration I am using day to day.
-Plugins include nerdtree and snipmate.
-I've created dictionaries for both drupal 6 and drupal 7 core functions too.
-You'll need to reference the one you want to use in the .vimrc.
-Currently it is pointed at the drupal6 file
+Plugins can be seen in .vim/bundle directory.
+All plugins are stored as git submodules

 Installation
 ------------